bihealth/sodar-core/docs/source/rest_api_overview.rst

 **strongly recommended**.
 This ensures you will get the appropriate return data and avoid running into unexpected incompatibility issues.

-From SODAR Core v1.0 onwards, each application is expected to use its own media type and version numbering.
+Each application is expected to use its own media type and version numbering.
 To enable versioning, add the ``Accept`` header to your request with the app's respective media type and version number.
 Example for the projectroles API:

 .. code-block:: console

     Accept: application/vnd.bihealth.sodar-core.projectroles+json; version=x.y

+SODAR Core REST APIs **must** conform to semantic versioning.
+Breaking changes require a major ``1.*`` update, while non-breaking new features can be tagged with a minor ``*.1``.
+Patch updates should be reserved for bug fixes.

+APIs should be kept backwards compatible as feasible, with support for previous versions maintained and ensured in API view tests.

+Removing support for old API versions should be done by announcing them as deprecated in a major SODAR Core version ``*.1.*`` or greater (see :ref:`SODAR Core Versioning <dev_core_guide_version>`), followed by removing support in the next major version.

 Return Data
 -----------